-To successfully complete this phase teams should have prototype solutions for the VRX tasks and should be able to submit their solutions for automatic evaluation within the evaluation environment as described in the VRX Technical Guide.
+To complete this phase successfully teams should have prototype solutions for the VRX tasks and should be able to submit their solutions for automatic evaluation within the evaluation environment as described in the VRX Technical Guide.
+The task scores awarded in this phase are for practice only and will not count toward final rankings.

-- Preparation: - Teams provided with instructions to create and test with within the VRX evaluation environment. - Teams are expected to test their solutions in their own evaluation environment, including running the automated scoring as preparation for the dress rehearsal submission. - Teams will have detailed documentation on the submission process (VRX Technical Guide) and tutorials on how to submit and score their solutions. - Technical support continues to be primarily based on submission to the VRX issue tracker. - Submission: - Each team submits a solution as described in the VRX Technical Guide. - Teams are encouraged to submit standalone documentation of their solutions such as video demonstrations of their solutions.
-These submissions are optional. - Evaluation: - To be eligible for Phase 3, teams must submit their solution for automatic evaluation as described in the VRX Technical Guide. - After the submission deadline, the VRX technical team will execute each team's solution for all of the VRX tasks.
-Execution is done on the same evaluation environment used for the final stage of VRX (see Phase 3: VRX Challenge, below). - A scoring report is generated for each team and for each task.
-The scoring process is detailed in the competition documents as well as the Task Tutorials. - A "leaderboard" is shared with all the competitors summarizing scores from the Dress Rehearsal. - Next Steps: - Teams continue to develop and test their solutions.
-Teams will be supplied with software, instructions and computational specification to do their own automatic evaluation, emulating the final VRX scoring.
+- Preparation: - Teams review instructions to create and test solutions within the VRX evaluation environment. - Teams are expected to test their solutions in their own evaluation environment, including running the automated scoring as preparation for the dress rehearsal submission. - Teams review detailed documentation of the submission process (VRX Wiki) and tutorials on how to submit and score their solutions. - Technical support continues to be managed primarily through the VRX issue tracker. - Submission: - \circ ~ Each team submits a solution as described on the VRX Wiki. - $\circ~$ Teams are encouraged to submit standalone documentation of their solutions such as video demonstrations of their solutions.
+These submissions are optional.

+- Evaluation: - To be eligible for Phase 3, teams must submit their solution for automatic evaluation as described in the VRX Technical Guide. - After the submission deadline, the VRX technical team will execute each team's solution for all of the VRX tasks.
+Execution will be performed in the same evaluation environment used for the final stage of VRX (see Phase 3: VRX Challenge, below). - A scoring report is generated for each team and for each task.
+The scoring process is detailed in the competition documents as well as the Task Tutorials. - The VRX technical team will publish a "leaderboard" summarizing scores from the Dress Rehearsal. - Next Steps: - Teams continue to develop and test their solutions.
+Teams will be supplied with software, instructions and computational specifications to do their own automatic evaluation, emulating the final VRX scoring.